-Teams that don’t qualify for the HSNCT (either via an automatic invitation or by wildcard) may attend the tournament on a standby basis.
-The order of standby teams that sign up in the first 24 hours will be randomized.
-Those that sign up after the first 24 hours will be taken in order of signing up.
+Teams that don’t qualify for the HSNCT (either via an automatic invitation or by wildcard) may register to attend the tournament on a standby basis.
 Qualified teams may also attend on a standby basis.

 The field for the tournament is limited to 272 teams.